Lady Ottoline Morrell: Legacy

-Portrayals in the arts

-Non-literary portraits are also part of this interesting legacy, as seen in the artistic photographs of her by Cecil Beaton.
-There are portraits by Henry Lamb, Duncan Grant, Augustus John, and others.
+Portraits of Lady Ottoline were painted by, among others, Henry Lamb, Duncan Grant and Augustus John.
+There are several artistic photographs of her by Cecil Beaton.

-She is portrayed by Tilda Swinton in Derek Jarman's film Wittgenstein, by Roberta Taylor in Brian Gilbert's film Tom & Viv, by Penelope Wilton in Christopher Hampton's film Carrington and by Suzanne Bertish in Terence Davies' film Benediction.
+In modern media, she is portrayed by Tilda Swinton in Derek Jarman's film Wittgenstein, by Roberta Taylor in Brian Gilbert's film Tom & Viv, by Penelope Wilton in Christopher Hampton's film Carrington and by Suzanne Bertish in Terence Davies's film Benediction.

-The first production of a biographical play, Ottoline by Janet Bolam, took place in the gardens of Garsington Manor in July 2021.
+The first production of a biographical play, Ottoline, by Janet Bolam, took place in the gardens of Garsington Manor in July 2021.

 Photography

 Morrell took hundreds of photographs of the people in her circle.
 Carolyn Heilbrun edited Lady Ottoline's Album (1976), a collection of snapshots and photographic portraits of Morrell and of her famous contemporaries, mostly taken by Morrell.